ktsn/vuex-strong-cache/README.md

 # vuex-strong-cache

-Allow stronger chace for Vuex getters.
+Allow stronger cache for Vuex getters.

 ## What is this?